foxglove/mcap/website/docs/guides/python/json.md

 ### Encode data as a `foxglove.PointCloud`

-Let's encode this CSV data as a [`foxglove.PointCloud` schema](https://foxglove.dev/docs/studio/messages/point-cloud), so we can later visualize this data in [Foxglove Studio](https://foxglove.dev/studio):
+Let's encode this CSV data as a [`foxglove.PointCloud` schema](https://docs.foxglove.dev/docs/visualization/message-schemas/point-cloud), so we can later visualize this data in [Foxglove](https://foxglove.dev/):

 | field          | type                 | description                                                      |
 | -------------- | -------------------- | ---------------------------------------------------------------- |